Pathfinder FAQs For Coaches

 Q: If I provide a name, can you tell me why their application didn’t get a scholarship?

-A: No. We are unable to provide feedback regarding applications submitted.
-We received many competitive and compelling applications and have a limited number of scholarships to award.
-Where we draw the line differs from year to year, and it is entirely dependent upon the quality of applications that particular year.
+A: Unfortunately, we are unable to provide feedback regarding applications submitted.
+Many competitive and compelling applications were received and there are a limited number of scholarships to award.
 Generally speaking, over the years, the applications that are carefully and thoughtfully completed tend to score higher.
-Ultimately, once all the applications are scored and ranked, the committee draws a line after the best 150 (for fall leagues) applications.
-We simply cannot award a scholarship to everyone who applies.

 Q: What is a PPP (Pathfinders Point Person)?